quou/openmv/README.md

 scripts will need to be modified to build under 32-bit).
 Windows *should* work, but I rarely test it, so some minor modifications might be needed here and there.

+### Note for MSVC users
+OpenMV builds and runs under MSVC, as of recent.
+It relies on the `__LINE__` preprocessor directive that is a part of ANSI C. However, Microsoft's edit and continue debugging feature does something stupid that causes this directive to be variable, which breaks the build.
+To "fix" this, you must disable the edit and continue feature in the project settings, by selecting "Program Database" under "Debug info" instead of "Program Database for Edit and Continue".

 ## Using the Engine
 You may use this project as a fairly solid foundation for other game projects.
 The renderer, entity component system, map loader, resource manager and audio systems are